slowernews/wisdom-tldr/chapters/chapter_1_self.md

 c.
 Be creative: Creativity conquers jealousy, envy, self-pity.
 It conquers worry.
 d.
 Gratitude

-- fixing bad habits?
-Kill Bad Habits With Mindfulness.
-Pay attention.
-Don’t judge.
-RAIN: Recognize, Accept, Investigate, Note
-- First forget inspiration.
-Habit is more dependable.
-Habit will sustain you whether you’re inspired or not.
-Habit is persistence in practice.” — Octavia Butler
 - Habits can mean we overshoot our goals.
 Habits are easy to complete.
 Habits are for life.
 Habits can compound.
 Habits can be as small as necessary.
 Nothing will change your future trajectory like habits

 > *'Pain plus reflection equals progress.' -- Ray Dalio*